 - Support countries to develop robust national health strategies, health financing strategies and national disease strategic plans

-- Encourage additional domestic investments; require minimum 15% co-financing for each grant
+- Encourage additional domestic investments; require minimum 15% co-financing for every country allocation

 - Accelerate efforts to prepare for transition, particularly for upper-middle-income and lower-burden, middle-income countries